JackyHe398/genshin-impact-auto-sign/README.md

 ## What's different from main fork

 Since I am switching from google chrome to mozilla firefox, I would like to migrate this extension.
-But the time selector is missing in firefox and I am not able to write a new one(I've tried but none of them are working), I removed the popup part from the *manifest.json*.
+But the time selector is missing in firefox and I am not able to write a new one(I've tried but none of them are working), so:

+1. I removed the popup part from the *manifest.json*.
 After, time select function will not be available.
-And I changed the time from 0005 to 1800 for my own convenient.
+2. I changed the time from 0005 to 1800 for my own convenient.
+3. Base on that, a lot of the files will not be used.
+I only included *background.ts, content.ts, icon.png*(respecting original author), and *manifest.json* for smaller file size.

 If you need to, you may change it from *backgound.ts* before you build it.

 ## Credit and License